-one

 The suffix -one is used in organic chemistry to form names of organic compounds containing the -C(=O)- group: see ketone.
 Sometimes a number between hyphens is inserted before it to state which atom the =O atom is attached to.
 This suffix was extracted from the word acetone.
 The final "-e" disappears if it is followed by another suffix that starts with a vowel.

+In IUPAC nomenclature for ketones, the suffix -one replaces the terminal "-e" of the corresponding alkane name and may be preceded by a locant number indicating the carbon position of the carbonyl group in the chain.
+This system allows unambiguous identification of the compound’s structure, particularly in longer or branched carbon chains, where multiple carbonyl positions are possible.